 The group has three key types of event for the membership to take part in; organised visits to masonic events and lodges around the province, charitable events in the community, and informal events where masons and non-masons, friends and family, can socialise in a relaxed setting.

-If you feel the Light Blues could be for you, register your interest by following the below link to the sign-up form.
+If you feel the Light Blues could be for you, register your interest by completing the form on the below link.

 Connecting brethren from all areas of the province who will be sharing similar masonic experiences.